Embattled Illinois welfare agency praised for training lab

 “Oftentimes we’re walking into families’ homes into some of the worst situations,” Mittens said.

 Investigators are also the first blamed when things go wrong, he said.
-That includes the death of Andrew “AJ” Freund , the 5-year-old who had extensive DCFS contact for abuse.
+That includes the death of Andrew “AJ” Freund, the 5-year-old who had extensive DCFS contact for abuse.
 His parents face murder charges.
 An investigator and supervisor were removed from casework.
 Attorneys said they were overloaded, a longtime problem and under court supervision at DCFS.

 The agency’s other issues have been well-publicized and exacerbated by ongoing state budget problems, including inadequate care for juveniles with mental health problems, a hotline with slow response and over a dozen agency directors in the past decade.
 There’s also high turnover, typical of child welfare agencies.
 The Seattle foundation Casey Family Programs estimates average turnover rates from 20% to 40%.

 First-year Gov. J.B.
-Pritzker has allocated funds for more investigators and agency officials have conducted a full review .
+Pritzker has allocated funds for more investigators and agency officials have conducted a full review.

 Some experts suggest the simulation training could help, particularly with burnout.
 Illinois researchers are studying data from the centers.
 UIS professor Betsy Goulet, who helped design the centers, said early signs suggest trainees are less likely to leave.